ThoughtWorksStudios/bobcat/README.md

 ```

 ##### Entity Declarations
-However, it's often much more useful to do an entity declaration, which sets the name of the entity; not only does this allow one to reference it later, but this **also sets the entity name** (which is reported by the `$type` property in the generated output).
+However, it's often much more useful to do an entity declaration, which sets the name of the entity; not only does this allow one to reference it later, but this **also sets the entity name** (which is reported by the `_type` property in the generated output).
 To formally declare an entity, use the `entity` keyword:

 ```
 entity User {